jfishe/panvimwiki/README.md

 Remove unordered lists which use the star (asterisk) bullet marker.
 The pre-filter does not remove task list items (see [delete_task_pending](#delete_task_pending)).
+The pre-filter does not handle wrapped bullets--i.e., it will delete the bulleted-line and leave the wrapped lines.
+I haven't figured out a good regex for wrapped lines.

 ```bash
 echo '- Bulleted list item 1 should appear\n' \